reidsmiller/reidsmiller/README.md

 ### :man_technologist: About Me :
 I am a full stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> in Menlo Park, California.

-- 🔭 I'm currently working as a full stack Developer for ScheduleSource, primarily using C#, Javascript, MAUI, Blazor, and .NET 8 Core.
+- 🔭 I'm currently working as a full stack Developer for ScheduleSource, Inc. primarily using C#, Javascript, MAUI, Blazor, and .NET 8 Core.

 - :seedling: Previously I worked in Emergecy Medical Services as an EMT for 12 years both on ambulances and in the Emergency Department <img src="https://media.giphy.com/media/pmTj9ODkrZohVkh66M/giphy.gif" width="30">.